One Democrat's Hunt For The Hidden Obamacare Replacement Bill

 "I think they're afraid,' he said.
 "I think they're afraid that it will show that it really doesn't cover most of the people that receive coverage under the Affordable Care Act."

+Even many Republicans weren't invited to view the latest draft; Sen. Rand Paul from Kentucky condemned the GOP leadership Thursday for not making it more widely available.

-Last week, an earlier draft of the bill, dated February 10, was leaked to Politico.
+Last week, an earlier draft of the bill, dated Feb.
+10, was leaked to Politico.
 Most analysts said that legislation would lead to millions of people losing coverage.
-And members of the House Freedom Caucus, considered the most conservative wing of the Republican Party, said they'd oppose the bill because it includes refundable tax credits for people who are too poor to pay any federal income tax.
+And members of the House Freedom Caucus, considered the most conservative wing of the Republican Party, said they would oppose the bill because it includes refundable tax credits for people who are too poor to pay any federal income tax.

-Pallone said he was pushing to get a copy of the most recent draft of the bill because he had heard Walden intends to have the committee vote on it next Wednesday — that timeline wouldn't give the Democrats and the public much time to analyze the legislation.
+Pallone said he was pushing to get a copy of the most recent draft of the bill because he had heard Walden intends to have the committee vote on it next Wednesday — a timeline that wouldn't give the Democrats and the public much time to analyze the legislation.

-He compared what the Republicans are doing this week to what the Democrats did with their draft of the Affordable Care Act several years ago; Democrats posted the text of the ACA online 30 days before it went to members for a vote.
+He compared what the Republicans are doing this week with what the Democrats did with their draft of the Affordable Care Act several years ago; Democrats posted the text of the ACA online 30 days before it went to members for a vote.

 "The reason why Republicans were able to comment on the ACA — and of course many of them commented negatively — was because the bill was out there," Pallone said.

-At Walden's personal office in the Rayburn building, Andrew Malcolm, Walden's deputy chief of staff, told Pallone he'd be better off directing questions about the bill to the Energy and Commerce Committee office.
+At Walden's personal office in the Rayburn building, Andrew Malcolm, Walden's deputy chief of staff, told Pallone he would be better off directing questions about the bill to the Energy and Commerce Committee office.
 It was an awkward conversation as Pallone asked repeatedly whether Walden would be there, and Malcolm refused to answer.

 "That's not helpful," Pallone said.
 "He's probably ducking us."
 Still, Pallone headed to that committee office, as Malcolm suggested.

 And just as Pallone walked in, Walden came down the hall walking very quickly, trailed by some of his staff.
-He scowled at Pallone and the crowd of reporters in his lobby, and headed out a back hallway toward the hearing room next door.
+He scowled at Pallone and the crowd of reporters in his lobby, then headed out a back hallway toward the hearing room next door.
 He didn't say a word.

 "Well, obviously he doesn't want to talk," Pallone said.
 "I'm not going to keep chasing him.
 I'm tired of chasing him around.
 Obviously he doesn't want us to see the bill."